muarshad01/LLM/Notes/lecture05_notes.md

 ***

-20:08
-2020 and I think the minimum number of apports here should be three or something but basically open web text 20:15
-Data consists of a huge amount of Reddit posts and how huge so basically gpt3 20:21 uses 19 billion words from this web text2 data set which constitutes 22% of 20:26 the data the remaining I would say 18 to 19% of
-20:32
-the data comes from books and it comes from Wikipedia so this is the whole data 20:37 set on which gpt3 is trained on the total number of tokens on which it is trained on is 310 300 billion tokens 20:45 although if you add up these tokens they are more than 300 billion but maybe gpt3 took a different mix of uh the data set 20:53 but overall they took 300 billion words as the training data uh to generate the 20:59

-***

 gpt3 model think of that for a while 300 billion
 21:05
 tokens that's huge number of tokens and that's huge amount of data and it would